Invoking iperf3

 client mode can be started using the -c command-line option, which also

 requires a host to which iperf3 should connect.
-The host can by speci-
+The host can be speci-

 fied by hostname, IPv4 literal, or IPv6 literal: